hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

 used to request a `CacheManager` that was created previously, those `CacheManager`s share the same underlying `HazelcastInstance`.

 To apply configuration scope you can do either one of the following:

 - pass the path to the configuration file using the location property `HazelcastCachingProvider#HAZELCAST_CONFIG_LOCATION` (which resolves to `hazelcast.config.location`) as a mapping inside a `java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.
 - use directly the configuration path as the `CacheManager`'s `URI`.

 If both `HazelcastCachingProvider#HAZELCAST_CONFIG_LOCATION` property is set and the `CacheManager` `URI` resolves to a valid config file location, then the property value will be used to obtain the configuration for the `HazelcastInstance` the first time a `CacheManager` is created for the given `URI`.

-Here is an example of using Configuration Scope.
+Here is an example of using configuration scope:

 ```java
 CachingProvider cachingProvider = Caching.getCachingProvider();